brendenvogt/GG-CLI/README.md

 - `hello world` - root level handler with positional argument.
 - `hello brenden` - subcommand handler and no arguments.

 We would not know if `world` should be interpreted as a positional argument of the root command `hello` or if we should call the handler of the subcommand `brenden`.
 We might be able to define some heuristic/decision tree logic, but it is not very intuitive.
+In the case above we would complain to the console, and ignore positional arguments in the presence of subcommands.

 Example Commands